Green Island with its longboat jetty ….. the island is a central cay of white coral sand with a dense forest of broad-leaved pisonia trees.

 We eventually made it to Cairns where our friends, Ernie and Darryl Kum Yuan lived.
 Ernie along with Graeme Webster, was also in my Science classes.
 The temperature had changed from being very cold in August down the south to where crickets were now calling and everyone moved around in singlets.
 The next day, Ernie and Darryl took us up to the Atherton Tablelands to visit some volcanic lakes etc. as tourist spots.
 See the following websites:

 The next day they took us down to the boat for Green Island, our desired destination for the whole trip.
 I was interested in collecting and mounting on microscope slides, more hydroids from a tropical location.
-My aim was to camp on Green Island but on getting off on the end of the jetty, we all saw a big sign about a $200.00 fine for camping on the island.
-That was a little dilemma !
+My aim was to camp on Green Island but on getting off at the end of the jetty, we all saw a big sign about a $200.00 fine for camping on the island.
+That was a little dilemma!
 I said to Ross that I was not hitchhiking 2000 kms. for nothing.
-Ross said that he would go back on the boat in the afternoon and hitch back to College.
+Ross said that he would go back on the boat in the afternoon and hitched back to College.

 In the morning, I then went collecting hydroids on the reef after the tide had gone out.
 In the afternoon, I caught the boat back to Cairns and started hitching back to College.
-I got from Cairns a certain way and as it got later, the driver asked me home for the night.
-He gave me hot breakfast in the morning and set me off again.
+I got down from Cairns a certain way and as it got later, a taxi pulled up to see if he could help me.
+The driver asked me home for the night.
+He gave me a hot breakfast in the morning and set me off again.
 The cultural climate has changed altogether to how it is now.
 People were so trusting and helpful back then.
-I eventually made it back one day late and had to pay a reregister fine for that.
-It was a trip I well remember!!
+I eventually made it back one day late and had to pay a re-register fine for that.
+It was a trip I will remember!!